XpiritBV/ContainerWorkshop-Docs/Lab03-DockerizingNET.md

 - In VS Code, type CRTL+SHIFT+B to display the Build tasks.
 - Run your application by running the `docker compose up` task.
+- Launch and attach a debugger, by pressing F5
+- Choosing container group `start`
+- Choose container `gamingwebapp`.
-- Launch and attach a debugger, by pressing F5 and choosing container group `start` and container `gamingwebapp`.
-Select `Yes` when asked if you want to copy the .NET Core debugger into the container.
+- Select `Yes` when asked if you want to copy the .NET Core debugger into the container.

 #### Does the application still work?